threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 To get a big picture of this directory, we could say that the **README.md** file provides the necessary documentation for the users to understand the Nextcloud flist, how it is built and how it works, the **Caddyfile** provides the necessary requirements to run the reverse proxy, the **Dockerfile** specifies how the Docker image is built, installing things such as [openssh](https://www.openssh.com/) and the [ufw firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) for secure remote connection, while the two folders, **scripts** and **zinit**, could be said to work hand-in-hand.

 Each `.yaml` file is a *unit file* for zinit.
 That means it specifies a single service for zinit to start.
-We'll learn more about these files later, but for now we can just note that each script file (ending with `.sh`) has an associated zinit file to make sure the script is run.
+We'll learn more about these files later, but for now we can just note that each script file (ending with `.sh`) has an associated zinit file to make sure that the script is run.
 There are also some other files for running programs aside from our scripts.

 ## Caddyfile

 For our Nextcloud deployment, we are using Caddy as a reverse proxy.
 A reverse proxy is an application that sits in front of back-end applications and forwards client requests to those applications.

 Since Nextcloud AIO actually includes two web applications, both Nextcloud itself and the AIO management interface, we use the reverse proxy to serve them both on a single domain.
-It also allows us to make some on the fly changes to the content of the AIO site to enhance the user experience a bit.
+It also allows us to make some changes on the fly to the content of the AIO site to considerably enhance the user experience.
 Finally, we also use Caddy to provide SSL termination if the user reserves a public IP and no gateway, since otherwise SSL termination is provided by the gateway.

 File: `Caddyfile`
 ```